KerryAlsace/where-to-work/NOTES.md

-  xGet shared places working and displaying xMove comments out of places and into shared_places? xShared Places are showing the place creator as a friend: fix -Creating or editing place doesn't correctly save "friends" -Add restrictions for friends: can add comments, view show#place, cannot destroy or edit place -get comments working
+  xGet shared places working and displaying xMove comments out of places and into shared_places? xShared Places are showing the place creator as a friend: fix xCreating or editing place doesn't correctly save "friends" xAdd restrictions for friends: can add comments, view show#place, cannot destroy or edit place xget comments working